EXCLUSIVE-Nord Stream 2 owner considers insolvency after pipeline halt, sanctions -sources

 Shell to exit Russia after Ukraine invasion, joining BP

-(Reporting by Shariq Khan, Aziz El Yaakoubi and Christoph Steitz; Editing by Alexander Smith)
+(Reporting by Shariq Khan, Aziz El Yaakoubi and Christoph Steitz; Editing by Alexander Smith and David Goodman)

 ((Shariq.Khan@thomsonreuters.com; Twitter: @shariqrtrs;))